HAS-Tools-Fall2020/homework-alexamarco/Submissions/Week_15/Marcovecchio_HW15.md

 ### Assignment #15
 ### December 7, 2020

+#### Grade
+3/3  - Nice work.
+I'm sorry you weren't able to get it running but good effort and I'm glad you got google co-lab to work!

 #### What resources did you request on Ocelote?

 I requested 1 node, 1 cpu, and 6 GB with an expected 5 minute run time.